Spinal Injuries Psychology Service at

 What if I agree to an appointment and then change my mind?

-If you no longer want to be seen then please let your Clinical Psychologist or another member of the Spinal Injuries team know so they can offer that appointment to someone else.
+If you no longer want to be seen then please let someone from the psychology team or another member of the Spinal Injuries team know so they can offer that appointment to someone else.
 This will not affect the care and treatment you are receiving from the rest of the team.

 What about confidentiality?

 Our service is confidential.
 However, we work as part of the Spinal Injuries team and it is often helpful for information to be shared with the team, with your agreement.
-You might not want some information to be shared and the Clinical Psychologist will discuss this with you.
+You might not want some information to be shared and the psychology team will discuss this with you.
 We must share information if we are concerned that there is a risk to you or others.

 What if I have any concerns about the Psychology service?